PreCyseGroup/ST-MPC/README.md

 **ONLINE**, the controller takes the following steps:
 - Find the set with the smallest index containing the current state.
 - If the set index is zero, then the terminal controller (u=Kx) is used.
-- Else, the control input u is obtained solving a convex optimization problem which imposes that the robust one-step evolution of the system goes into a set whose index which associated index is one unit smaller than the current one
+- Else, the control input u is obtained solving a convex constrained optimization problem which imposes that the robust one-step evolution of the system goes into a set whose index which associated index is one unit smaller than the current one.
+Such an optimization defines a standard MPC optimization problem where the prediction horizon is 1.

+### ST-MPC properties
+- The strategy is recursively feasible.
+In other words, if the strategy admits a solution at t=0, then an admissible solution will be found for any successive iteration of the algorithm.
+- For any admissible initial state condition, the state trajectory reaches the RPI region in a finite number of steps where it remains confined.

 ## Matlab implementation and required packages
 This code has been developed and tested for Matlab R2020b.
 It assumes that the [MPT3 toolbox](https://www.mpt3.org/) (including the Yalmip package) is correctly installed in Matlab.